weiping-playnext/Zenject/Documentation/MemoryPools.md

 ## <a id="binding-syntax"></a>Binding Syntax

+The syntax for memory pools are almost identical to factories, with a few new bind methods such as `With` and `ExpandBy`.
+Also, unlike `BindFactory`, it is not necessary to specify the parameters to the factory as generic arguments to `BindMemoryPool`

-The syntax for memory pools are almost identical to factories.
-The recommended convention is to use a public nested class named Pool (though this is just a convention).
+Just like with factories, the recommended convention is to use a public nested class named Pool (though this is just a convention)

 ```csharp
 public class Foo